"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 "So you didn’t abuse her, and this course hasn’t helped you re-integrate into society?
 Are you saying you’re perfect?"

 Was Thomas dense?
-Nothing on these shallow worksheets or in their interrogation questions was a form of ‘abuse’ Jason had committed.
+Nothing on these shallow worksheets or in their interrogation questions was a form of ‘abuse’ J-Ryze had committed.
 He wasn’t going to just say he abused her if he didn’t.

 Jesus flipped a table to express himself, why couldn’t Jay?
 The psych-majors would’ve flipped though, assuming it was evidence of his hateful, abusive ways.